FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/README.md

             > ssh root@<raspberry_pi4_ip_address>

             +    the default ssh password is: libreelec
-            + Check that all the libraries by Raspberry Pi Tools have been installed correctly:
+            + check that all the libraries by Raspberry Pi Tools have been installed correctly:

             >  ls -la /storage/.kodi/addons/virtual.rpi-tools/lib